alexbfree/thesis/src/appendices.md

   - the original ethics approval for Case Study Two, and
   - the ethics-reapproval of Case Study Two for COVID-19 mitigations.

-Index of Key Ideas, Insights and Contributions {#hdr-glossary .unnumbered}
+Index of Key Ideas, Insights and Contributions {#hdr-index .unnumbered}
 ===============================================

 This section serves as both a glossary to explain abbreviations and existing terms used, as well as an index to easily locate key HDR-related concepts, ideas and contributions that this thesis contributes.